I am often asked through this website, and my Youtube channel, where, in my opinion, is the best place to stay in Fuerteventura.

 Caleta De Fuste

 Caleta de Fuste is located just a few miles south of the airport.
 It is a resort that has grown up from nothing over the past 40 years into a large tourist town with hotels, apartments, marina and golf courses.
-It is primarily frequented by British tourists.
+It is primarily frequented by British tourists, many of which seem to think it is the best place to stay in Fuerteventura.

 There are two man-made beaches looking onto a sheltered bay which are very safe for families.
 The beaches have sunbeds, parasols etc for hire and there are some showers and a childrens’ play area.
 There are no naturist beaches around Caleta.
 You can walk all along the sea front from the harbour all the way to the Atlantic shopping centre.